prmr/JetUML/docs/functional/FontManagement.md

-# Font Rendering
+# Font Management

 ## Scope

-The font rendering feature concerns how different fonts, their size, their style, and alignment are managed and rendered by the font rendering system.
+The font management feature concerns how different fonts, their size, their style, and alignment are managed and rendered.

 ## Design